SimplicityApks/ReminderDatePicker/README.md

 * Copy the library into your workspace and [add it as library in Eclipse](http://developer.android.com/tools/projects/projects-eclipse.html#ReferencingLibraryProject) or add `compile project(':lib')` to the dependencies in your build.gradle in Android Studio.
+In Eclipse, you will need to right click on the java folder in this project and select Build Path-->Use as Source Folder.
+Also, make sure you have configured both the [appcompat support (v7) library](http://developer.android.com/tools/support-library/features.html#v7) and the [DateTimePicker](https://github.com/flavienlaurent/datetimepicker) correctly and referenced as library.

 The library is designed for Android ICS and above (API level 14+), but it works fine in Android 2.1+ as well (only the spinners use a dialog instead of the popup menu).
 Note that you need to use [NineOldAndroids](https://github.com/JakeWharton/NineOldAndroids/)